hugohernani/duper/README.md

 - PathFinder -> It runs based on DirWalker hex package to traverse file in the set directory
 - Gatherer -> It kicksoff the amount of workers (managed by a proper OTP Supervisor) according to a given number and presents (calling Results server) the list of duplicated results once all workers have finished their jobs
 - WorkerSupervisor -> It's a DynamicSupervisor to handle creation of a GenServer server (Worker) by a request
-- Worker -> it properly check a file content by opening a stream and hashing (md5) its content to be used as a comparisson mechanism.
-It uses event message (or callbacks) to let Gatherer server know that it is available to receive next file to do its job.
-Next file is retrieved by asking PathFinder
+- Worker -> it properly checks a file content by opening a stream and hashing (md5) its content to be used as a comparisson value to the content of other files.
+It uses event message (or callbacks) to let Gatherer server know that it is available to receive and work on next file. **Next file** is retrieved by asking PathFinder.

 ## Running